 The county is well known for its stately homes.
 These include Boughton House, Prebendal Manor, Sulgrave (home of the ancestors of George Washington) and Castle Ashby as well as Kelmarsh, Deene, Cottesbrooke and Althorp.

-Click to find out more about Northamptonshire Museums and Historic Homes
+To find out more about Northamptonshire Museums and Historic Homes visit Northamptonshire Heritage Forum

 The Mercury was first published in 1720.
 The Record Office has copies on microfilm for 1720 – 1850 but the Central Library has a more comprehensive collection including The Mercury from 1720, the Chronicle & Echo from 1931 and the Northampton Independent from 1905.